 Types of Hepatitis

-There are three main types of Hepatitis; Hepatitis A, B and C. Furthermore, there are two other minor types of Hepatitis; D and E that are relatively less common.
-Each type has its distinct characteristics and method of transmission but some symptoms are more common in all the types that help in the primary diagnosis.
+Hepatitis A, B, and C. Furthermore, there are two other minor types of Hepatitis; D and E that are relatively less common.
+Each type has its distinct characteristics and method of transmission, but some symptoms are more common in all the types that help in the primary diagnosis.

 Common Symptoms of Hepatitis